imarc/handbook/README.md

 ### Icons

 We use [Tabler SVG Icons](https://tablericons.com/) for department icons.
-We include them in templates from the `_includes` folder.
+They are include from the `_includes` folder.

 ### Images

-Lazysizes content to be added.
+[lazysizes](https://github.com/aFarkas/lazysizes) is used for lazy loading and responsive images.

 ## Deployment

 You can deploy Handbook by pushing to the `gh-pages` branch.
-Handbook uses [GitHub Pages](https://pages.github.com).
+Remember to run `npm run prod` before doing so.
+Handbook uses [GitHub Pages](https://pages.github.com) for hosting.